netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

         az network vnet peering create -g $resource_group -n my-vpx-to-aks-peer --vnet-name $vpx_vnet_name --remote-vnet $aks_vnet_id --allow-vnet-access --allow-forwarded-traffic

-### Configure Network Security Group to allow traffic from Citrix ADC
+### Configure Network Security Group to allow traffic from Netscaler

 A network security group contains security rules that allow or deny inbound or outbound network traffic for a VM instance in Azure.
 For more information, see [Network Security Groups](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview).

 When you deploy an AKS cluster, it creates a Network Security Group (NSG) by default for allowing inter-node communication.
-You can either edit this Network Security Group to allow traffic from Citrix ADC VPX or create a Network Security Group to allow traffic from Citrix ADC VPX to AKS cluster and vice versa.
+You can either edit this Network Security Group to allow traffic from Netscaler VPX or create a Network Security Group to allow traffic from Netscaler VPX to AKS cluster and vice versa.
 For more information on how to create an NSG or edit an existing NSG, see [Work with Network Security Group](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group#work-with-network-security-groups).

 ### Deploy the Citrix ingress controller

 1. Use the following commands to deploy Citrix ingress controller in the Azure managed Kubernetes cluster (AKS) using the helm chart.

-        #Create a Kubernetes Secret using Citrix ADC login credentials
+        #Create a Kubernetes Secret using Netscaler login credentials

         kubectl create secret generic nslogin --from-literal username=nsroot --from-literal password=$(terraform output -raw adc_admin_password)